louishamelers/overchange/README.md

 Run a local development server with the default development environment.

 ### Development server
 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
-This configuration points to the development environment of the overchange firebase service: `overcharge-e8560`

-    ng serve

-### Production server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
-This configuration points to the production environment of the overchange firebase service: `overcharge-a95da`

-    ng serve -c production
+Use the ` -c production` flag to use the environment variables.

+#### Firebase emulators
+The development environment for this project is set up to connect to a local session of the firebase emulators.
+To initialize the local emulator, make sure you have installed the firebase CLI and configured the Firebase Local Emulator Suite: [Firebase suite docs](https://firebase.google.com/docs/rules/emulator-setup).
+Start the emulators with `firebase emulator:start`.

 ## Build